 “The English sent pieces of William Wallace’s remains to the northern border towns between England and Scotland as a warning to the barbaric and troublesome Scots to not upset the clearly civilized and peace-loving English.”

 Don’t forget, you can always tell an interesting, detailed story, slowly lowering your voice to draw your audience in and then, “BOO!”

 The Painfully Obvious

 Ever heard someone say, “it’s funny ‘cause it’s true” while slapping their knee?
 That’s because we react to painfully obvious statements uncomfortably and feeling uncomfortable often makes us laugh for relief.
-Funny-because-it’s-true jokes tend to be ironic, point out double standards and the everyday contradictions we live in.
+Making a joke that’s “funny-because-it’s-true” tend to be ironic, point out double standards and the everyday contradictions we live in.

 “The king and queens live on the top floor, the knights and their ladies stayed on the second floor, the first floor had several kitchens.
 But there is one more floor below.
 It has 15 feet thick walls and no windows.
 It is always damp and cold and dark.
 This floor was the perfect place to keep the…..
 Wine.”